-Housing Plan
+Housing Plans

-For each school, the student must select the housing plan that best describes the type of housing they expect to have while attending the school.
+For each school, the student must select the housing plan that best describes the type of housing he or she expects to have while attending the school.
 There are three options:

 - On campus

 - With parent

 - Off campus

 The student should list "On campus" if he or she is unsure whether he or she will live with parents.